 $80 for one program

 *Thanks to support of Martinsville City and Henry County, education fees are discounted for public schools within these districts.

-**A mileage fee will be added for programs outside of Martinsville and Henry County.
-For more information, contact firstname.lastname@example.org.
+**A nominal mileage fee and staff travel time will be added for programs outside of Martinsville and Henry County.
+For more information, contact firstname.lastname@example.org. ***